coldstar1993/zkRollup-privacy-utxo/architecture_and_flow.md

 * root tree
   * records all historical root of data tree.

+_Note:_ All leaves nodes is based on Hash of plain txt instead of encrypted notes.

 ## Overview of Rollup Processing
 <img src="./pic/AnomixNetwork_Architeture.png" style="border-radius: 20px">
 The pic briefly demonstrates the overview of components & roles inside Anomix Network, as well as their cooperations.
 Now, let us make a brief description on the total flow